colinfitzpatrick/datamodeler-schemacomposer/website/_posts/2016-11-05-welcome-to-schema-composer.markdown

 	- URL : http://schemacomposer.xsynergy.com/downloads/updatecenter.xml

-You can also watch this video which should get you started quickly:
+You can also watch [this video](/assets/introduction.mp4) which should get you started quickly.

 #### Background

 I was moving my Data Models from ERWin to Data Modeler and I needed to export some subviews into a very particular Excel format; a format that I couldn't re-create with the built in Reports in Data Modeler.
 So, I wrote a little extension to suit my needs, <https://github.com/colinfitzpatrick/datamodeler-excel-exporter>.

 Some time later, I needed an XSD from the data model, so I extended the original idea ...
-Schema Composer.